NUS-DBE/DGBL/README.md

 - **Project website:** [https://cde.nus.edu.sg/dbe/cpfm/sarru/projects/ssd/][1]
 - **Tay, J., Goh, Y. M., Safiena, S., & Bound, H. (2022).** Designing digital game-based learning for professional upskilling: A systematic literature review. _Computers & Education_, 184, 104518. [https://doi.org/10.1016/j.compedu.2022.104518][2]
 - **Tay, J., Safiena, S., Lan, T., Lim, M. S., & Goh, Y. M. (2024).** Design for safety training for construction professionals: A digital game-based learning approach. _Safety Science_, 177, 106588. [https://doi.org/10.1016/j.ssci.2024.106588][3]
-- **Safiena, S., Tay, J., Miang Goh, Y., & Lim, M. (2023). **SafeSim Design: A digital game-based learning approach to address Design for Safety (DfS) competency.
-In G. Geng, X. Qian, L. H. Poh, & S. D. Pang (Eds.), _Proceedings of The 17th East Asian-Pacific Conference on Structural Engineering and Construction_, 2022 (Vol. 302, pp. 360–372).
+- **Safiena, S., Tay, J., Miang Goh, Y., & Lim, M. (2023).** SafeSim Design: A digital game-based learning approach to address Design for Safety (DfS) competency.
+In G. Geng, X. Qian, L. H. Poh, & S. D. Pang (Eds.), _Proceedings of The 17th East Asian-Pacific Conference on Structural Engineering and Construction_, 2022 (Vol. 302, pp. 360-372).
 Springer Nature Singapore. [https://doi.org/10.1007/978-981-19-7331-4\_29][4]

 This project is funded by **SkillsFuture Singapore (GA19-05)**.
 This project is approved by National University of Singapore (NUS) Institutional Review Board (IRB) under **NUS-IRB-2021-457**.

 ## Dataset Structure
 The dataset consists of the following components:

-- **Legend: **This provided the descriptions of the variables within the dataset, explaining the purpose and nature of each item.
+- **Legend:** This provided the descriptions of the variables within the dataset, explaining the purpose and nature of each item.
-- **Combined dataset: **This is the main dataset, which consolidated all information collected from various instruments.
+- **Combined dataset:** This is the main dataset, which consolidated all information collected from various instruments.
 This includes participant data, survey responses, and quiz scores.
-- **Game dataset: **This included the data specific to the participants’ experience and interactions within SafeSim Design (SSD).
+- **Game dataset:** This included the data specific to the participants' experience and interactions within SafeSim Design (SSD).
 - **Forum:** This data is related to the peer discussions (i.e., alternative solutions provided for the design risk within SSD) provided by the participants.

 ## Usage